H1ghSyst3m/keiyoushi-scans/README.md

 ## Usage
 To use this webpage, simply browse through the table of scan results.
 You can also use the language filter to narrow down the results to specific languages.

-## Contributing
-If you would like to contribute to the development of this page or the underlying data, please refer to the [Keiyoushi Extensions repository](https://github.com/keiyoushi/extensions).

 ## License
 This project is open-source and available under [MIT License](LICENSE).